ahana-mukherjee/phishing-website-detection/README.md

 ## Results

 From the obtained results of the above models, XGBoost Classifier has highest model performance of 98.1%.
-So the model is saved to the file '[XGBoostClassifier.pickle.dat](https://github.com/ahana-mukherjee/phishing-website-detection/blob/master/XGBoostClassifier.pickle.dat)'
+So the XGBoost model is selected and is saved to the file '[XGBoostClassifier.pickle.dat](https://github.com/ahana-mukherjee/phishing-website-detection/blob/master/XGBoostClassifier.pickle.dat)'